LL1yt/EnergyFlowSwift/instructions.md

 ---

-This approach prioritizes extremely fine-grained modularity and documentation over conventional development practices, as the primary goal is to research LLM-assisted development patterns.
+This approach prioritizes extremely fine-grained modularity and documentation over conventional development practices, as the primary goal is to research LLM-assisted development patterns for ML/AI projects.